nhinguyen11/CA-Unemployment/README.md

-# CA-Unemployment
+# Unemployment in California

-STAT 3080 Final Project
+This is my final project for STAT 3080 (From Data to Knowledge).
+It explores whether unemployment rates of Californian counties are influenced by high or low white populations.